knottwill/sesame-finetune/blog.md

 ### (Optional) Hyperparameter Optimization

-Successful finetuning of the CSM is fairly sensitive to the choice of hyperparameters, hence it is wise to sweep hyperparameters before the main finetuning run.
+Successful fine-tuning of the CSM is fairly sensitive to the choice of hyperparameters, hence it is wise to sweep hyperparameters before the main fine-tuning run.
 I recommend using [this script](https://github.com/knottwill/sesame-finetune/blob/main/sweep.py) to perform the sweep, which offers:
 - Parallelism of trials across multiple devices or within a single device.
 - Logging of trials to Weights & Biases for comparison.
 For example: